TheReal84/987/README.md

 To get the next Fibonacci number, you have to add the previous 2 numbers.

 987 is the 16th Fibonacci number.
 Can you get 987?

+If this is easy, try TheReal23's 2584 [here](https://thereal23.github.io/2584/)

+Or just try to get to the 1597 tile or higher in 987.